 We rely on subcontractors to assemble and test our devices with acceptable quality and yield levels.
+As is common in our industry, we have experienced quality and yield problems in the past.
+If we experience prolonged quality or yield problems in the future, there could be an adverse effect on our operating results.

-We have in the past experienced quality and yield problems with our assembly and test subcontractors.
-The majority of our revenue is derived from semiconductor products assembled in advanced packages.
+The majority of our revenue is derived from semiconductor devices assembled in advanced packages.
 The assembly of advanced packages is a complex process requiring: